-It is still common for households in Nigerian communities to use firewood for cooking, creating a demand for firewood in a region already severely affected by deforestation and climate change.
-Traditional fire stoves are an inefficient energy source and pose significant health risks, primarily affecting women who have to cook over open flames in a closed space on a daily basis.
+It is still common for households in Nigerian communities to use firewood for cooking, creating a demand for firewood in a region severely affected by deforestation and climate change.
+Traditional fire stoves are an inefficient energy source.
+They pose significant health risks, primarily affecting women who have to cook over open flames in a closed space on a daily basis.
 Clean cookstoves, on the other hand, lead to better health outcomes, reduce deforestation and carbon emissions, increase revenues of cookstove entrepreneurs, and reduce household spending on firewood.

 After completing the training with the support of Nigerian women trainers and cookstove vendors, all participants have a strong foundation of economic principles, technical know-how on clean cooking technologies, marketing strategies, and leadership skills.

 Participants return to their communities equipped with training and startup capital to launch clean energy initiatives based on their business plans.
 They hit the ground running – hosting outreach events to demonstrate the benefits of cookstoves and to motivate community members to purchase this life-saving solution.
 Trainers and staff then make field visits to provide cookstove teams with support to ensure successful enterprise launch and growth.

 WEA Alliance Leaders in Nigeria are creating a significant impact for both people and the planet, restoring forests and sequestering carbon, improving human health, supporting ecological and cultural diversity, and expanding economic resilience.
 The women form networks to advocate for clean energy at the local and national levels in a region severely impacted by climate change, deforestation, and poverty, where high percentages of women are sick and die from smoke inhalation from traditional open stoves.